schoril/Flow-cytometry-panel-planner/README.md

 I will write a script that:
-- Contains information on all the antibodies in our lab.
+- Contains information on all the antibodies in our lab, fluorophores intensety, expression levels of commonly used proteins in immunology research (Pandas dataframe).
-- Receives input on which proteins are planned to be labeled.
+- Receives input from the user on which proteins are planned to be labeled.
-- Generates output indicating which fluorophore to use for each protein in the experiment based on the expression levels of the protein and fluorophore intensity
+- Generates output indicating which fluorophore to use for each protein in the experiment based on the expression levels of the protein and fluorophore intensity.